alabiibrahim/Industry-Database-Design---SQL/README.md

 - CHAR:                     Specified number of characters with length.
 - DECIMAL:                  Return values in a decimal place
 - TEXT:                     Return unlimited texts in a column.
-- INT;                      Integer values.
+- INT:                      Integer values.
 - DATE / DATETIME:          Returns the date or datetime column.
 - CURRENT_TIMESTAMP:        Return the current date of the system running SQL.
 - GETDATE:                  Alternative to the 'CURRENT_TIMESTAMP' function returns the system current date.

-# Constraints
+## Constraints
 - PRIMARY KEY:     Unique identifier for each row
 - UNIQUE:          No duplicate values allowed in this column
 - NOT NULL:        Column must have a value